dansinker/tacofancy/condiments/cranberry_salsa.md

 4. Combine everything, and give a good squeeze of lime over the whole thing.
 As you combine, you'll notice that the cranberries just give up their shape entirely.
 Also: Don't wear your finest clothing when you do this--this shit _stains_.

+5. Make adjustments based on taste here.
+Your main variables are:
+	* Sweet vs tangy.
+Default right now is tangy.
+Add more sugar for sweet.
-5. Taste it, you can add more sugar at this point if it's too tangy for you.
-Plus more onion, or jalepeño or cilantro.
-The Cilantro is your big mover here: it helps to round out the sharpness of the cranberry.
+	* Battling the overwhelmingness of the cranberries.
+You've got two things going with the cranberries here: flavor and texture.
+More onion will add more crunch to the whole thing, and help boost up the salsa-ness.
+Jalepeño is your heat adjustment--seeds are your friend.
+But the Cilantro is your big mover here: it helps to round out the sharpness of the cranberry.
 Lime also helps bring down the cranberry overload.

 Orange Cranberry Salsa Holographic Varient Cover
 ------------------------------------------------